 I'm Chad Ternes, a plant scientist.

-I help cannabis operators figure out whether they actually need tissue culture before they spend on it, and I work as an expert witness in genetics and IP disputes.
+I help cannabis operators build tissue culture programs that work, fix the ones that don't, and I work as an expert witness in genetics and IP disputes.

 PhD in plant science.
 Former biotech patent analyst.